nofitnessforpurpose/TopSlotPower01/README.md

 ### Backup battery
 #### Voltage
-The voltage drop across the diode was measured at 0.4264 Volts in standby mode, which will vary slightly due to clock interrupt activation.
+The forward voltage drop across the 1N4148 diode was measured at 0.4264 Volts whilst the unit in standby mode.
+This will vary slightly due to clock interrupt activation.

 #### Protection events
 Main power was applied via USB or internal Battery.
 Content was stored on the devices internal memory and all main power sources removed.
 A period of 10 minutes was permitted  to elapse with no main power source applied.
 A main power source (USB or Battery) was reconnected and memory contents verified.
 32 cycles were tested with no loss of data  identifed.